jiyao94/LibMaster/README.md

 Function_Block_Name
 ...
 ```
 We use `P` to represent parameter and `I` to represent input variable.
 The number after is the order of the parameter or input variable appears in the parameter or input line in the DPU configration file, separated by comma.
 Then, after a space is the parameter or input variable name.
 Tab also works to separate name and order.
-Empty line will not affect, but it's better to use empty lines to separate different blocks to make the file more readable.
+Empty line will not affect, but it's better to use empty lines to separate different function blocks to make the file more readable.

 ## For developers